 Some of you might want to open a bank account in Germany.
 Student bank accounts are free.
-To apply, please send a copy of your passport to Selsela Arya before your arrival to Germany.
+To apply, please get in touch with Selsela Arya to discuss the details before your arrival to Germany.
 For EU citizens, check with your local bank if you can withdraw from ATMS in Germany for free.
 In some cases, it is not necessary to open a German bank account if you have access to your money for no fees or at a low cost.
 Remember: If you open a bank account in Germany, you need to close it before you leave, and the account should not be in negative balance!